 Some corundum derivatives are magnetic compounds and exhibit magnetic order.
-Here we use notations like "udu" to represent spin-up (u) and spin-down (d) states on magnetic cations $A_1$ , $A_2$ and B in that order, where $A_1$ and $A_2$ are face-sharing with B' and B cations respectively.
+Here we use notations like "udu" to represent spin-up (u) and spin-down (d) states on magnetic cations $A_1$ , $A_2$ , and B in that order, where $A_1$ and $A_2$ are face sharing with B' and B cations, respectively.
 Since spin-orbit coupling is neglected in our calculations, "up" and "down" are not necessarily $\pm \hat{z}$ .
-In our previous work it was shown if the magnetic order is constrained to preserve the rhombohedral unit cell, the ground state is antiferromagnetic (or ud) for MnTiO3 and FeTiO3, while in Mn3WO6 the lowest-energy state is ferrimagnetic udu but with uud close in energy.
+In our previous work [11] it was shown that if the magnetic order is constrained to preserve the rhombohedral unit cell, the ground state is antiferromagnetic (or ud) for MnTiO3 and FeTiO3, while in Mn3WO6 the lowest-energy state is ferrimagnetic udu but with uud close in energy.

-Because of the time-reversal symmetry, a global reversal of all the spins does not affect the total energy, e.g., udu and dud have exactly the same energy in the bulk of ferrimagnetic compounds such as $Mn_3WO_6$ .
+Because of the time-reversal symmetry, a global reversal of all the spins does not affect the total energy; for example, udu and dud have exactly the same energy in the bulk of ferrimagnetic compounds such as Mn3WO6.
 This means that there are two possibilities for the magnetic order across a FE DW: the magnetization may be the same on both sides of the DW, or it may reverse.
-The former case is illustrated by Case 1 in Fig. 4, and the corresponding DW is denoted by udu-udu.
-Here the letters before and after "-" represent magnetic orders in two neighboring domains.
-If the magnetic order reverse across the DW, as shown in Case 2 of the figure, the DW is denoted by udu-dud.
+The former case is illustrated by case 1 in Fig. 4, and the corresponding DW is denoted by udu-udu.
+Here the letters before and after the hyphen represent magnetic orders in two neighboring domains.
+If the magnetic order reverses across the DW, as shown in case 2 in Fig. 4, the DW is denoted by udu-dud.
 Therefore, the udu-dud FE DW is also a magnetic DW.
-Similarly, there are also ud-ud DW and ud-du DWs for $MnTiO_3$ and $FeTiO_3$ , but neither of them has a net magnetization.
+Similarly, there are also ud-ud DW and ud-du DWs for MnTiO3 and FeTiO3, but neither of them has a net magnetization.

-Our computed formation energies for both the udu-udu and udu-dud DWs are summarized in Table.
-I. Interestingly, the results suggest that the magnetization-reversing udu-dud DW is energetically favored, implying
+Our computed formation energies for both the udu-udu and udu-dud DWs are summarized in Table I. Interestingly, the results suggest that the magnetization-reversing udu-dud DW is energetically favored, implying that the FE and magnetic domains are interlocked.
+This has interesting consequences.